Fluffyrodent/Project-Django/readme.md

-Playing with Python and Django
+Playing with Python and Django.